wQuole/spacemaker-docker-kubernetes-course/template-service/Readme.md

 ### Breakdown

-1. Copy the server implementation in the language of your choice
+1. Copy the server code for the language of your choice
 2. Create a docker image which contains your server
 3. Create the Kubernetes deployment configuration
 4. Deploy your server to abakus.spacemaker.ai

-If you complete all of these steps, then each of the first three includes extra optional steps.
-These do not build upon each other and you can pick the ones that interests you.

-#### Creating a web server
+#### Copy the web server

 1. Pick a server from the [`sample-servers`](../sample-servers) directory.

-2. Copy the contents of its folder into this directory (template-service).
+2. Copy the contents into your project directory.

-#### Create a docker image for you server.
+#### Create a docker image for your server.

 The steps here are the most common steps needed to create a docker image.
-For some languages there can be more or less steps needed.
-A simple google search can on `docker <language> <framework>` will usually help.
+(For some languages they are different)
 These steps should be done in the [Dockerfile](./Dockerfile).

 1. Add a base image to your `Dockerfile` (`FROM <image-name>:<tag>`) (Sometimes you need to install additional dependencies) (e.g `RUN apt-get install <...>`)

-2. Copy the source code from you project folder into the image (`COPY <path on host> <path on image>`)
+2. Copy the source code from your project folder into the image (`COPY <path on host> <path on image>`)

 3. Run the build command for your language (e.g. `RUN npm install`)